Louis Sabunji

-Louis Sabunji (1838–1931) was a Catholic priest and political figure who founded and edited various publications, including Al Nahla (Arabic: The Bee).
+Louis Sabunji (1838–1931) was a Catholic priest and political figure who founded and edited various publications, most significantly Al Nahla (Arabic: The Bee) one of the first newspapers in Arabic based in London.
+Al Nahla was a monthly newspaper that contained anti-Ottoman propaganda directed at Muslims and inciting them to renounce the authority of the Ottoman ruler Abdulhamid II as a religious Caliph.
+Sabunji worked with American missionaries in Beirut and later converted to Islam.
+He also worked with the Anglican missionary George Percy Badger with whom he compiled an Arabic-English dictionary.
 He was also one of the earliest photographers in Beirut.

 Early life and education

 Sabunji was born in Diyarbakır in 1838.
 His family were Syriac Catholic.
 He had two brothers, Jurji and Daoud.

 Sabunji received education at the seminary in the Syriac Catholic Church in Mount Lebanon in 1850.
 Then he attended the College of Pontifical Propaganda in Rome between 1853 and 1861 and received a PhD in theology.
 There he also learned photography.

 Career

 Following his graduation Sabunji became an ordained priest and was among the first Turkish and Latin instructors of the newly established Syrian Protestant College.
 He established and headed a school named Al Madrasa Al Siriyaniyya (Arabic: the Syriac School) in 1864.
-Then he began to work as a priest in Beirut.
-There he launched a weekly journal entitled Al Nahla in 1870.
-In August 1871 Sabunji suspended his journalistic activity in Beirut due to his clash with Butrus Al Bustani, a Christian journalist, and traveled various countries until 1864 when he returned to Beirut.
+Then he began to work as a priest in Beirut where he launched a weekly journal entitled Al Nahla in 1870.
+In August 1871 Sabunji suspended his journalistic activity in Beirut due to his clash with Butrus Al Bustani, a Christian journalist, and traveled various countries until his return to Beirut in 1864.
 Sabunji permanently left Beirut and settled in London in 1876 due to his anti-Ottoman political stance.